-- Bear_ID - A Bear_ID is an electronic identifier created uniquely for every student at Baylor and is generally in the form firstname_lastname.
-Your Bear_ID and password are the keys to accessing your Baylor email account.
+- Bear ID - A Bear ID is an electronic identifier created uniquely for every student at Baylor and is generally in the form of firstname_lastname.
+Your Bear ID and password are the keys to accessing your Baylor email account.
 Upon completion of the admissions process, you are eligible to activate your Baylor email account.
 Once you are enrolled, your Baylor email account will serve as your primary means of communication with Business School faculty and staff.

 Step 2 - Secure Financial Aid (Federal Loans)

-- Financial Aid - Complete and submit the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
+- Financial Aid - Complete and submit the Free Application for Federal Student Aid (FAFSA).
 The FAFSA opens annually on October 1st, so you can start the process before acceptance to the MBA program.
-Learn more via Baylor's Office of Financial Aid.
+Learn more via Baylor's Student Financial Services.

 - Cost of Attendance - For financial aid purposes, the Cost of Attendance is an estimate of the total cost to attend Baylor and includes both direct and indirect costs.
 Direct costs are those billed by Baylor, such as tuition and fees.
 Indirect Costs are books, supplies, transportation, personal expenses and room and board.

 - Reply to Your Offer of Admission - You will need to accept or decline the Offer of Admission into the program.
 You can do so in the Forms portion of the Application Status section of your application portal.